-- Can be requested at any time during the year. - Reviewed and Approved by the LONI Resource Allocation Committee. - Only two active allocations per PI at any time.
+- Can be requested at any time during the year. - > Begins on the first day of the quarter in which we received the request - Only two active allocations per PI at any time.

-Large: Allocations between 50K - 4M SUs.
+➤ Large: Allocations between 50K - 4M SUs.

-- Reviewed and Approved by the LONI Resource Allocation Committee every Quarter. - Decision will be made on January 1, April 1, July 1 and October 1 of each year - Users can have multiple Large Allocations. - ➤ LSU HPC: Each request is limited to 3 million SUs, and a PI may have a total of 5 million SUs active at any given time. - ➤ LONI: Each requests is limited to 4 million SU, and a PI may have a total of 6M SU active at any given time
+- Decision will be made on January 1, April 1, July 1 and October 1 of each year - A request must be submitted one month before the decision day. - Users can have multiple Large Allocations. - ➤ LSU HPC: Each request is limited to 3 million SUs, and a PI may have a total of 5 million SUs active at any given time. - ➤ LONI: Each requests is limited to 4 million SUs, and a PI may have a total of 6M SUs active at any given time